xiix0/scam/README.md

-You have the power to influence all with whom you come in contact.
+Another good night not to sleep in a eucalyptus tree.